RosscoIMF/S.P.R.I.N.G./README.md

 Purpose

 The main goal of this app is to reverse-engineer a spring by determining its potential energy at different displacements.
-You can then compare that energy to the muzzle energy to see how efficient the rifle is at turning the spring's stored energy into kinetic energy.
 The app calculates several important parameters that can help you understand how a spring performs in an air rifle.
 How to Use the App: Step-by-Step Instructions